 In the Iron Age world where might was right, owning a hillfort as huge as Maiden Castle was a massive status symbol.
 With multiple ramparts and ditches rippling to the top of a prominent hill, Maiden Castle protected a tribe’s assets – livestock, crops and people – while also asserting its dominance over the farming landscape as far as the eye could see from the summit and beyond.

-Nowadays, that view includes Dorchester and its famous modern suburb Poundbury, built on land owned by – and according to the wishes of – the Duke of Cornwall, aka the Prince of Wales.
+Nowadays, that view includes Dorchester and its famous modern suburb Poundbury, built on land owned by – and according to the wishes of – the the Duchy of Cornwall, with the endorsement of King Charles III when he was Prince of Wales and Duke of Cornwall.

 Some archeologists have claimed it was besieged and destroyed by the Romans in the first century AD, but there’s little evidence for this – though the site may have held a Roman garrison.
 There are even the remains of a Roman temple within the hillfort dating from the late fourth century, just when the last legions were leaving Britain.